iavinash73/Distributed-flagging-system/README.md

 </p>
 <p>
-If a Quorum exists the image isn't uploaded to the social media and the user is flagged and banned from the application after 2 warnings *(Since this a proof of concept we used Cat Images as the reference image, so you can't post cat images in this server)*.
+If a Quorum exists the image isn't uploaded to the social media and the user is flagged and banned from the application after 2 warnings <em>(Since this a proof of concept we used Cat Images as the reference image, so you can't post cat images in this server).</em>
 </p>